jonocodes/savr/README.md

 # Current state of development

-Basic features have been implemented (scraping, viewing, sharing, archiving, dark theme), but I would consider this in alpha.
-It still has a bunch of rough edges and needs work on features, bugs, and styling.
+Basic features have been implemented, but I would consider this in a beta stage.
+While in the 0.x version number range, features will be stabilizing, along with the API contract and database schema.

 # Android